-Starting a blog can be a bit confusing if you've never done it before.
-Setting up WordPress, intimidating backend systems, worrying whether you need to code, can make you just want to throw up your hands.
+Starting a blog on WordPress can be a bit confusing if you've never done it before.
+Setting up WordPress, intimidating backend systems, worrying whether or not you'll need to code can make you just want to throw in the towel before you even start.

-In the early days of WordPress, I remember having to force feed myself html & light css when I'd never studied it before.
+In the early days of WordPress, I remember having to force feed myself html & light css when I had never studied it before.
 But you won't have to do that!

 In this video tutorial, I'm going to show you how to painlessly get over that initial, tech hump.
-Just do what I do in this video and you'll be able to go from zero to working blog in less than an hour - NO JOKE.
+Just do what I do in this video and you'll be able go from zero to starting your very own WordPress blog in less than an hour - NO JOKE.

 Starting A Blog Video Tutorial Transcript